socketsupply/socket-api/README.md

  cross platform native system and context menus.

  Menus are created at run time.
 They can be created from either the Main or Render process.
-The can be recreated instantly by calling the `setSystemMenu` method.
+They can be recreated instantly by calling the `setSystemMenu` method.

  The method takes a string.
 Here's an example of a menu.
 The semi colon is significant indicates the end of the menu.
 Use an underscore when there is no accelerator key.
 Modifiers are optional.
-And well known OS menu options like the edit menu will automatically get accelerators you dont need to specify them.
+And well known OS menu options like the edit menu will automatically get accelerators you don't need to specify them.

  ```js